Watertown’s tree lighting, parade to be held Thursday night

 The parade will begin at Court Street and Marshall Place and proceed to Public Square.

-It’s a little longer parade route, so that parade-goers spread out along the route because of COVID-19, Ms. Voss said.
+It’s a slightly longer parade route, so that parade-goers spread out along the route because of COVID-19, Ms. Voss said.

 Temporary barricades, traffic cones and signage will be placed, and a detour route will be established for the event.
-Parking will be available at one of the many city parking lots in the downtown area and at the Jefferson County Human Services Building North and South Parking Lots after 5:00 p.m.
+Parking will be available at city parking lots in the downtown area and at the Jefferson County Human Services Building North and South Parking Lots after 5 p.m.

 (0) comments